wellyshen/react-cool-form/docs/api-reference/use-form.md

 // Validates the form (i.e. all the fields) runValidation();
+// With applies focus to the first field with an error runValidation(null, true);

 // Validates a single field
 runValidation("fieldName");
+// With applies focus to a field with an error runValidation("fieldName", true);

 // Validates multiple fields
 runValidation(["fieldName1", "fieldName2"]);
+// With applies focus to the first field with an error (i.e. "fieldName1" → "fieldName2")
+runValidation(["fieldName1", "fieldName2"], true);

 // With result
 const validateForm = async () => {